 How to Use Twitter Tools to Increase Exposure

 If one is not able to come up with an innovative way to use Twitter that nobody else thought of, or be the first on the scene for a major news event, or lead a democratic revolution, there are still ways to make your Twitter account gain followers and have your tweets retweeted to become a viral sensation.

 It is helpful to understand some basic strategies that make tweets more popular.
-All of these strategies are very easy to do and the impact is significant, so it is good to use them.
+These strategies are very easy to do, and the impact is significant, so it is good to use them.
 Some superb Twitter tools help make the process easier.

 These are great tips from Buffer Social about how to reach more Twitter Followers: